 This article may contain references to some of our advertising partners.
 Should you click on these links, we may be compensated.
 For more about our advertising policies, read our full disclosure statement here.

-I truly believe that some people are born “savers” while others are born “spenders.”
-For lots of people, saving money goes against every instinct in their body.
+Let’s face it.
+Some people are born “savers” while others are born “spenders.”
+For some, saving money goes against every instinct in their body.
 They just love to spend.
 It feels so good to them.
-Some of them even report getting a sort of high off of it.
-However, that is not to say that there is no hope for those born spenders to become financially responsible savers.
-It just takes some work.
+Some of them even report getting a high off of it.
+That’s not to say that there’s no hope!
+Even born spenders can become financially responsible savers with a little work.

-Natural spenders can learn all about saving money.
-They can be taught how to budget.
-They may want with all of their heart to become a saver.
-They may learn the “ins” and “outs” of retirement planning.
-They may even learn why they need to think “long term” instead of just focusing on how they feel in the present.
-Yet, they still have a very difficult time becoming a saver.
+Saving money is something that can easily be taught.
+Spenders can be taught how to budget.
+They can learn to have the proper income protection coverage.
+They can even learn why they need to think “long term” instead of focusing only on how they feel in the present.
+But, they still might have a difficult time becoming a saver.
 Why?
 Because of the way that saving money makes them feel.

-Saving money can feel just as good as spending it does.
+Saving money can feel just as good as spending it.